two-torial/two-torial/docs/games/sega/ongeki/common/setup.md

     📝mu3.ini
     ```

-    - Copy all of the above to your data's `App/Package` folder
+    - Copy all of the above to your data's `App\package` folder
     - Agree to overwrite when asked

 !!! warning "Assembly-CSharp Notes"